 An Daingean (Dingle), Co.
 Kerry

+An Daingean is both a tourist hot-spot and a local fishing village.
+Many small boats operate out of the town’s port, and you can wander up the pier to see the men at work.
+While you’re wandering around, grab yourself a traditional “fish and chips”.
 You won’t hear much Irish spoken in the town of An Daingean, despite its Irish-speaking status.
-Chances are you won’t hear a word.
-However, it’s still being spoken in the privacy of many locals’ home, and you might hear the ould lads speak it in the local pub.
+However, it’s still being spoken in the privacy of many locals’ home, and you might hear the older folk speak it in the local pub.
 If you’re booking a local B&B, I suggest that you first ask if the family is Irish speaking.
 If you want to hear the Irish language, drive out further down the peninsula to places such as Baile an Fhéirtearaigh.

 Dingle is not the only Gaeltacht area in Kerry.
 The Ballinskelligs Gaeltacht is nestled off the Ring of Kerry along the edge of the Inveragh Peninsula.
 This area is well-known for its seaside landscape, birds, and sea life, and off the shore are the Skellig Rocks, which are home to Europe's largest gannet colony and a hermitage from the fourth century.